 How will the appliance help you?

-- Customization – Dr. Cheek or Dr. Chandler will take impressions of your mouth to make a customized appliance that fits comfortably.
+- Customization – One of our dentists will take impressions of your mouth to make a customized appliance that fits comfortably.

 - Convenience – You will be able to adjust the appliance for comfort without the need for an office visit.